Call for Research Grants

-The overall objective of the EAES grants is to strengthen the clinical, educational and basic science research in minimally invasive interventions by supporting novel research activities across the EAES.
+The overall objective of the EAES grants is to strengthen the clinical, educational and basic science research in minimally invasive and robotic interventions as well as surgical data analysis by supporting novel research activities across the EAES.

 Application: Online application is required.
 Documents must be uploaded as 1 pdf file.

 Eligibility: The Research grant program is open to any investigator who is an EAES member currently in a surgery-related endoscopic/laparoscopic practice.

 The following documents are required and should be uploaded in 1PDF file:

 b.
 Principle applicant (title, contact details, role in the project)

 c.
 Co-applicants (title, contact details, roles in the project)

 d.
 Duration of the project (including the start date)

 e.
 Hypothesis / Aims